Montrose, Angus: Bamse

 Bamse (meaning 'teddybear' in Norwegian), a St Bernard dog famed for his exploits and popular in local imagination, is buried in the town.
 Bamse the Norwegian Sea Dog arrived in Montrose on the Royal Norwegian Navy minesweeper Thorodd during World War II with Captain Erling Hafto, his owner, who registered him as a crew member.
-He saved the life of Lieutenant Commander Olav Nilsen at Dundee Docks and generally protected his fellow sailors.
+He saved the life of Lieutenant Commander Olav Nilsen at Dundee Docks, and generally protected his fellow sailors.
 In stories Bamse is said to have got up on his hind legs and, at over 6 ft tall, clamped his great paws on assailants to end any fight.
-On his death in July 1944 Montrose schools were closed and 800 children lined the route to his graveside funeral.
+On his death in July 1944, Montrose schools were closed and 800 children lined the route to his graveside funeral.

 The Bamse Project raised £50,000 to erect a larger than life-size bronze statue of Bamse at Montrose Harbour.
 Half the donations came from Norway.
-The statue was created by internationally known sculptor Alan Herriot, and was unveiled by the then Duke of York in October 2007.
+The statue was unveiled by the Duke of York in October 2007.

 Governance

 The footpath to the high street is known as the Kirky Steps.

 Montrose is represented within Angus Council by the Montrose & District Ward, from which four councillors are elected.
 The members elected from this ward are, as of 2022: Bill Duff (Scottish National Party), Tommy Stewart (Independent), Kenny Braes (Scottish National Party) and Iain Gall (Conservative).

 The town is part of the Angus and Perthshire Glens constituency of the Parliament of the United Kingdom which returns a Member of Parliament (MP) to the House of Commons, at Westminster.
 The constituency's MP is Dave Doogan of the SNP who has been the MP since 2019.

 Montrose is also part of the Angus North and Mearns constituency of the Scottish Parliament that elects a single MSP and also part of the North East Scotland electoral region which elects seven additional Members of the Scottish Parliament.
-The constituency's MSP is currently Mairi Gougeon of the Scottish National Party who was first elected in 2016 as Mairi Evans.
+The constituency's MSP is currently Dawn Black of the Scottish National Party.